Hiring employees in the Philippines has many benefits for companies looking to expand their global workforce.

-Instead of hiring employees, a company may choose to hire and pay Filipino contractors.
-Engaging contractors allows employers to target talent with specialized skills needed for a specific project or on a sporadic basis.
+Rather than hiring full-time employees, some companies choose to engage Filipino contractors instead.
+Engaging contractors allows employers to target local talent with specialized skills needed for a specific project or on a sporadic basis.

 Because a contractor provides their services as a self-employed individual, there is no commitment beyond the contract term.
 Hiring and paying contractors also results in more flexibility, quicker onboarding times, and cost savings.

 However, engaging Filipino contractors poses misclassification risks.
 If you classify a worker as a contractor but treat them like an employee, you risk back taxes, benefits arrears, reputational damage, and other penalties.
 We cover misclassification risk in more detail in a later section of this article.